ddyrnes/cross-course-project-ddyrnes/README.md

 ![Screenshot](rainydays_screenshot.jpg)

-A simple website that sells raincoats.
+A simple website that display and sell raincoats.

 ## Description